 If you see an Aldo Leopold-style bench at a school or community building, know that Project Learning Tree is spoken there, and students learn about the environment there!

 PLT Schools have committed to using PLT activities in each grade level each year, through PLT-certified teachers.
 Additionally, the school is involved in a community forest project each year.

 PLT Partners help us accomplish the same goals by hosting or conducting at least one PLT workshop at their site each year.
-Usually these are conducted by employees who are certified PLT facilitators.

 - Leopold Benches